mcneel/developer.rhino3d.com/_guide_topics/grasshopper/installing_tools_windows.md

 ## Footnotes

-[^1]: Visual Studio Code is Microsoft's cross-platform source code editor for Windows, Linux, and OS X.  At the time of this writing, Visual Studio code does not yet support the features required to author Grasshopper components
+[^1]: Visual Studio Code is Microsoft's cross-platform source code editor for Windows, Linux, and macOS.
+At the time of this writing, Visual Studio code does not yet support the features required to author Grasshopper components

 [^2]: Visual Studio Online is Microsoft's online counterpart to the desktop edition of Visual Studio (referred to as Visual Studio "proper" above).
 We have not tested using Visual Studio Online to debug Grasshopper components as having a copy of Rhino and Grasshopper running would prove logistically difficult.